 [00:24:20] My left side was numb.
-I had motor neurone on sincere and urine challenges.
+I had motor neuron on sincere and urine challenges.
 I had to learn to walk again and reuse and learn how to use my left arm again and in the time that I was waiting for the different rehab exercises to occur and to be called down to rehab I was watching videos of you delivering your speeches and I was watching Paul Bach-y-Rita and I was watching a whole bunch of other people.
 And it occurred to me that if I meditate and imagine myself

 [00:24:58] walking and using my arm again that will begin the process and it will be then not unfamiliar.
 When I get down to the floor and the walking

 Michael Merzenich: [00:25:08] Right right.

 Bill: [00:25:09] How does meditation and imagining oneself walking actually change the brain?
 Does it actually change the brain?

 DR Merzenich: [00:25:16] Well it was a wonderful insight that you had Bill because actually the machinery involved is engaged by mental practice is no different from the machinery that she is involved in physical practice.
 It’s exactly the same machinery.
-I mean it just doesn’t lead in the end stage.
+I mean it just doesn’t lead in the end-stage.
 In other words, if I practice I’m actually driving changes in my brain just as I practice them and when I’m in action people can imagine playing the piano and imagine playing a piano piece without ever moving their fingers.
 And then when they get down and put their hands on the piano keys they’re advanced because they have all of the benefits of that mental practice, people can watch somebody juggling balls in front of them and watching them juggling balls in front of them, of course, advances them substantially and actually picking up the balls and juggling.
-In fact you get at least as much advantage in managing it as you do and actually playing, actually juggling.
+In fact, you get at least as much advantage in managing it as you do and actually playing, actually juggling.